Let’s break down ALL you need to know about today’s best minimalist basketball shoes.

 Nikey & Jordan have their React, Renew, and Lunarlon cushion compounds that you’ll find the most suitable for a low-profile setup.

-I actually have a whole Nike cushion technology guide for that matter, if you’re interested in shoes by the.
+I actually have a whole Nike cushion technology guide for that matter, if you’re interested in getting deeper into Nikey’s offerings.

 Here are my current picks for the top performers on the minimal side of things